edwinjue/311-data-v2/README.md

 * Analyze
 * Visualize

-service requests submitted through Los Angeles's 311 system: https://myla311.lacity.org/.
+the service requests submitted through Los Angeles's 311 system at https://myla311.lacity.org/.

 Our application is open source, built and maintaned by volunteers throughout our community and provides two primary modes of operation:
 * An interactive map showing where different types of 311 requests are being submitted